 - In place of brown sugar, you could also try other sweeteners such as plain granulated sugar, honey, agave nectar, or even maple syrup.

-- If you’re not sure how much of your sweetener to use, grab a tablespoon and take it from there.
+- If you’re not sure how much of your sweetener to use, start with a 1/4 cup and take it from there.
 Taste every time you add a bit until the sweetness is just right.

 Ingredients